Photographing Historic Buildings and Church in Iceland

 Photographing In Iceland During The Summer

 There I was in the middle of an Icelandic summer.
-Sitting just a little under the arctic circle summer in this part of the world means long days with loads of time for extended photography sessions at sunset and sunrise.
-What's more there's plenty of time for travel, either along the nations Highway One or, with an appropriate 4WD, up into the wilder and more remote highlands.
+Sitting just a little under the arctic circle summer in Iceland means long days with loads of time for extended photography sessions at sunset and sunrise.

 From a technical or craft point of view you could try the following:

 Play With Perspective To Make More Interesting Photos

 Explore a worm's eye point of view by getting down low to the ground and photographing upwards.

 Photographing from above can isolate the subject from its surroundings and allow you to explore notions of vulnerability remoteness and isolation.

 Utilize Your Full Range Of Lens Focal Lengths

 Use wide-angle focal lengths to emphasize space and depth.

 Try a telephoto focal length to explore texture and to visually separate the subject from its surroundings.